thruthesky/xforum/README.md

     remove redirect().
     make response with options

+* @warning. somehow, when i work WordPress on my computer but the real site and db server is on different server, a post had disappeared.

 * add forum admins ( who owns the forum. separated by comma )
 * add forum members ( who can 'cud' for the forum. )